RustFestEU/blog.rustfest.eu/_posts/2018-03-02-this-week-in-rustfest-1-anonymouse-abstract-first-batch-locals.md

 We allocated 40 tickets in this batch, [available now here](https://ti.to/asquera-event-ug/rustfest-paris-2018/).
 Once this batch is sold out we will announce two more in the near future.

+Speaking of the impl days, we would love to welcome you Monday, 28-th and Tuesday, 29-th at [Mozillas Paris office](https://wiki.mozilla.org/Paris).

 # Local communities